cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 cfy bootstrap --install-plugins -p openstack.yaml -i inputs.json
 {% endhighlight %}

+{%note title=Note%}

+Ths *install-plugins* functionality only works if you running from within a virtualenv.
+If this is not the case, installing plugin will require sudo permissions and can be done like so:

+{% highlight sh %}
+cfy local create-requirements -o requirements.txt -p openstack.yaml sudo pip install -r requirements.txt
+{%endhighlight%}

+{%endnote%}

 This should take a few minutes to complete.
 After validating the configuration, `cfy` will create the management VM, related networks and security groups (the latter two will not be created if they already exist),